sqlwatch/docs/configuration/central-repository/data-import/SqlWatchImport.md

 ## Console parameters

-In addition to the normal, unattended execution, the application accepts a number of arguments.
+In addition to the normal, unattended data import, the application accepts a number of arguments for adding and managing remote instances.
 Please run `SqlWatchImport.exe -h` for help.